qudde/vanilj/README.md

 # vanilj
-Lightweight reactive and extensible UI framework for the web.
+Extremely lightweight reactive UI framework for the web.

 ## Features